kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 The pod template validation logic in the API server needs to be updated to relax the validation of the Job's Template field.
-Currently the template is immutable, but we need to make container resource specifications (CPU, memory, GPU, and extended resources requests and limits) mutable for suspended jobs.
+Currently the template is immutable, but we need to make container resource specifications (CPU, memory, GPU, and extended resources requests and limits) and resource claim references mutable for suspended Jobs.

 The condition we will check to verify that the job is suspended is `Job.Spec.Suspend=true`.

-We will allow updates to the following fields in container specifications within the pod template:
+We will allow updates to the following fields in container and init container specifications within the pod template:
 - `resources.requests`
 - `resources.limits`
+- `resources.claims`

 ### DRA Support

 DRA does not allow changing ResourceClaimTemplates once they are created.
-At the moment, relaxing mutability constraints of ResourceClaimTemplates or ResourceClaims is not in scope.
+Relaxing mutability constraints of ResourceClaimTemplates, ResourceClaims, or the PodTemplate's `spec.resourceClaims` entries is not in scope.
+To change those objects or entries, users must create replacements with the desired resources.
-To add support for this feature with DRA, the recommendation is to recreate ResourceClaimTemplates that match the desired resources.

-One does not have to modify claims in the PodTemplate so one can still assume claims are immutable also.
+This feature does allow changing a container's `resources.claims` entries while the Job is suspended.
+These entries are references to claims defined in the PodTemplate's `spec.resourceClaims`; changing them selects which existing claim a container uses without mutating the claim itself.

 ### Resuming on running workloads